2023 SUMMER/FALL HOMESCHOOLERS GUIDE TO FIELD TRIPS, SUMMER CAMPS & FAMILY VACATIONS

 OHIO

 AULLWOOD AUDUBON, 1000 Aullwood Road, Dayton, OH 45414, (937) 890-7360, education@aullwood.org.
 Aullwood Audubon is a 200-acre nature sanctuary and educational farm in Dayton, Ohio.
-Part of the National Audubon Society, it is nationally recognized for environmental programming that focuses on connecting children of all ages with the wonders of birds, nature, wildlife, and bird-friendly farming.
-Aullwood’s sanctuary includes wetlands, woodlands, meadows, prairies, ponds, marshes and farmland (and farm animals!) with eight miles of walking trails.
-Aullwood’s new exhibit, “The Troll That Hatched an Egg by Thomas Dambo” is combining art and science as the trolls teach us about conservation, protecting our earth and learning what birds need to survive and thrive.
-Contact us today to schedule your educational field trip to Aullwood! https://aullwood.audubon.org/programs/education-programs
+Part of the National Audubon Society, it is nationally recognized for environmental programming connecting children of all ages with the wonders of birds, nature, wildlife and bird-friendly farming.
+Aullwood’s sanctuary includes wetlands, woodlands, meadows, prairies, ponds, marshes, farmland & farm animals with eight miles of walking trails.
+Aullwood’s new exhibit, “The Troll That Hatched an Egg by Thomas Dambo” combines art and science as the trolls teach us about conservation, protecting our earth and learning what birds need to survive and thrive.
+Contact us today to schedule your educational field trip to Aullwood! https://aullwood.audubon.org/programs/education-programs.

 MAPS AIR MUSEUM, 2260 International Parkway, North Canton, Ohio, 44720, 330-896-6332, kimball.reed@mapsairmuseum.org.
 We offer history tours with our trained tour guides to enhance the children’s understanding of history and aviation.
 We have 58 aircraft here at the museum.
 Some of which the children may sit in.
 In our two galleries we have many displays that serve as learning opportunities.
 Among the Displays we have a piece of the Battleship Arizona which makes us a War Memorial.
 Come for the Aircraft – Stay for the History! https://mapsairmuseum.org/